Friday, December 4, 2009

 He’s got the 757 ready to fly when I get there with the papers.
 We release brakes at exactly 0600, a perfectly on time departure, and taxi out as streaks of yellowish beams climb out of the east.
 We’re one of the first jets to get out today.

-ss the Virginia horse country, gaining speed and altitude in a perfectly smooth atmosphere and finally I am beginning to make some sense of the world, to see purpose in the day.
+Within minutes we’re streaking westward across the Virginia horse country, gaining speed and altitude in a perfectly smooth atmosphere and finally I am beginning to make some sense of the world, to see purpose in the day.
 If I didn’t, Jay would most certainly tell me.

-The only thing wrong with this otherwise perfect morning is the imposing overcast of thick gray clouds casting a dre
+The only thing wrong with this otherwise perfect morning is the imposing overcast of thick gray clouds casting a dreary shadow across the land.
+As we climb it swallows us.

 Jay turns on the engine anti-ice.
 We hit bumps.
 We wonder how long we must fly blindly in this depressing soup of boredom.
 I yawn and think of the sleep I’ve been cheated out of, while Jay chatters cheerfully and incessantly, yet never misses a single radio call from the center.
 He stops in mid-sentence, answers the call, changes frequencies, checks in with the new controller, and resumes his discourse precisely where he was interrupted.
 I yawn again and nod approval of whatever he is saying.

 Then, in a heartbeat—BLUE SKY!
 Big blue.
 Huge, John Wayne blue.
-Long delirious burning blue, a poet-pilot once wrote
+Long delirious burning blue, a poet-pilot once wrote.

-of the cloud layer sink away.
+We rocket away upward, watching the tops of the cloud layer sink away.
 Jay yells, "THE BLUE MOMENT!
 THIS IS IT!
 THIS IS WHAT WE LIVE FOR, MAN!
 THIS IS WHAT MAKES THIS JOB WORTH IT!"

-ning at the vast blue skyscape stretching forever ahead and over us.
+I look over at him and he’s peering out and grinning at the vast blue skyscape stretching forever ahead and over us.
 "What did you call it?"
 I ask.

 "The Blue Moment," Jay responds, with a grin the size of Texas.